okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/quickstart/create-org/index.md

 Your org is now created and usable.
 There's a survey you’re prompted to fill out about your role, goal, and software stack, which can help us support you.

 A wizard launches to help you through basic setup for a few commons scenarios.
 You can choose to exit the wizard by clicking **Dashboard**.

-In the next sections of this quick start, we won’t use the wizard, but rather the regular Developer Console menus that you could use on an ongoing basis to complete tasks.
+(In the next sections of this quick start, we won’t use the wizard, but rather the regular Developer Console menus that you can use on an ongoing basis to complete tasks.)

-The URL to access your org's Developer Console consists of your Okta domain plus `-admin`, e.g., `https://dev-133337-admin.okta.com`, but the domain itself doesn’t have the “-admin” part, e.g., `https://dev-133337.okta.com`.
+>**Note:** The URL to access Developer Console consists of your Okta domain plus `-admin`, for example: `https://dev-133337-admin.okta.com`, but the domain itself doesn’t have the `-admin` part, for example, `https://dev-133337.okta.com`.

 You now have an org.
-You can create additional orgs at any time, and it's often useful to do so, to support separate development environments, for example, separating Development and Production.
+You can create additional orgs at any time, and it's often useful to do so, to support separate different development environments.

 <NextSectionLink/>